 - All submitted material must be original, and all rights must be wholly owned by the writer(s).

 - Material must be submitted by the writer.
 Material written by writing teams must be submitted by one of the writers, with consent of the other(s).
-In the case that a writing team is chosen, both writing team members are eligible for the Fellowship.
+In the case that a writing team is chosen, all writing team members are eligible for the Fellowship.